-Most interesting wonders of British Indian Ocean Territory
+Most interesting landmarks of British Indian Ocean Territory

 These islands (Chagos Islands) are British overseas territory under the jurisdiction of United Kingdom.